Courses

 C&T 4151 Teaching of writing

-The course integrates theory and practice for teachers.
-Topics include writing development, research on writing, curriculum development, methods of teaching writing, models for responding to and evaluating student writing, and classroom methods for teaching the writing process in elementary classrooms.
+This course integrates theory and practice for teachers.
+Topics include writing development, reading-writing connections, and classroom methods for teaching the writing process in elementary classrooms.

 C&T 4502 Master's Project